 Non-parents can file a petition with the court seeking visitation just as a parent would do.
 This formal written request must be filed with the court in the county in which the child lives.
 The petition will describe a proposed schedule for court-ordered visitation.
 After filing the petition, notice must be given to the child’s parents and anyone else who may have filed for child custody.

 Once the petition has been filed, a hearing will be scheduled.
-In court, the grandparent has the burden of proof to show they have a legal right to court-ordered time with the child and that visitation is in the child’s interest.
+In court, the grandparent has the burden of proof to show they have a legal right to court-ordered time with the child and that visitation is in the child’s best interest.

 Establishing legal grounds for visitation is the easiest part.
 If a parent has died, the determination is automatic.
 If the parents are living, the grandparent must prove an existing relationship with the child or show that the child’s parent or parents have taken steps to prevent a relationship from being established.
 The judge will give special weight to the parent’s preferences as to who gets visitation with their child.
 The parent’s objections will be balanced against other factors like the structure of the family and the extent of the relationship with grandparents.

-After establishing legal grounds, the court must determine if visitation is in the child’s interests.
+After establishing legal grounds, the court must determine if visitation is in the child’s best interests.
 The court will assign a lawyer to represent the child’s interests.
-This attorney will have special training to speak in the child’s interests or speak on the child’s behalf.
+This attorney will have special training to speak in the child’s best interests or speak on the child’s behalf.